TateArmstrong/Raylib-Project/README.md

  To run the game download the source folder, and run the game.exe file

- If you want to mess around with the code and compile it, use the batch file to compile it.
- Open the project folder in a terminal and run...
+ If you want to mess around with the code and compile it, use the batch file to compile it.\n Open the project folder in a terminal and run...

  `.\build.bat`